March 8th. A big day in the world, yet what is it, exactly that we are celebrating?

 The right to education, to work, to choose who and if they want to marry and how do they want to live their lives.

 The celebration of women’s day in Norway focuses on what still needs to be done when it comes to women’s rights.
-Like equal pay, sexual harassment, abuse, rape, domestic violence.
+Like equal pay, fight against sexual harassment, abuse, rape, domestic violence.

 The whole week that includes March 8th day, is full of events where experts and political activists are bringing forward all these issues and put a spotlight on what is still not right for women.